syncattacker/Cloud-Lab/S3 EC3 AWS/Documentation.md

 ## 🎥 Video Walkthrough

-For a detailed visual explanation, watch the video:
+For a complete visual demonstration, watch the video below:

 [Watch on YouTube](https://youtu.be/HFRZCyCFVkw)

 ## Commands for AWS S3 and EC2 Integration